Follow TV Tropes

 • Dull Surprise: Shaq.
 When he's not the Large Ham, of course.

 • Flat-Earth Atheist: The genie doesn't believe in fairy tales.
 The GENIE, a magical creature, doesn't believe in fairy tales.
-Maybe he's really a cynic who was disillusioned by the fact that not all of the wishes he granted made his previous owners happy.
+Though it's implied he became cynic after being disillusioned by the fact that not all of the wishes he granted made his previous owners happy.

 • Gainax Ending: Kazaam at the end glows for some reason, brings Max back to life, and somehow transforms into some ethereal form, becoming a djinn.
 The novelization clarifies this by explaining that Max had unwittingly freed Kazaam and allowed him to become a djinn, with no limitations on his powers anymore, because his last wish came from his heart (namely, wishing for his dad to have a second chance) rather than being a selfish material wish.